Background Jobs with Django Q2

 - Queue with

 async_task("path.to.function", ...)from views/services. - Log key context (entity id, action, error path).
+The production Django logging guide shows how to carry an explicit correlation id from the request into the worker without logging payloads or credentials.

 - Record user-facing status when task state matters.